forta-network/docs/docs/best-practices.md

 ## Use the initialize handler

-Your agent may need to do some initialization when it starts, for example, by fetching data from some external API.
+Your agent may need to do some asynchronous initialization when it starts, for example, by fetching data from some external API.
 You should use the `initialize` handler function for such logic.

 ## Limit number of network calls

 Your agent may need to make network calls to fetch data from external sources e.g. token prices.
 Be sure to make only the necessary network calls in order to respond in a timely manner.
 Another useful strategy for this could be to use caching.
+Also, if querying lots of on-chain data (e.g. token balances for a list of accounts), consider using the `ethers-multicall` package listed in the [Useful libraries](useful-libraries.md) section to fetch all the data in a single http request.

 ## Use caching where possible

 Caching is a great way to improve performance.
 If you need to store the result of a network call or some other calculation, try to use an in-memory cache.
+The `lru-cache` package listed in the [Useful libraries](useful-libraries.md) section is a great option.

 ## Use concurrency where possible

 Try to make use of concurrency to maximize performance.
-For example, if firing multiple network calls to do some calculation, you can fire all the requests at the same time using something like `Promise.all` in Javascript.
+For example, if you are firing multiple http requests to fetch on-chain data, you can use the `ethers-multicall` package to fetch all the data in a single http request.
+Also, if firing multiple network calls, you can fire all the requests at the same time using something like `Promise.all` in Javascript.

 ## Obfuscate sensitive information